surupartners/AIM-MMP-Wiki/docs/research-findings.md

 ## What's next

-The first thing we'll do in the design phase is to extract from our research the areas of functionality that the new MMP system(s) _could_ cover, format and package them in an easy to understand and summarised way, and then present them to you (and, later, the rest of AIM) to start the conversation about what the MMP should include in its scope.
-This will expand on and refine the research documents below, especially the [scenarios & use-cases →](https://docs.google.com/document/d/1X1d97bUGy89gwhAcCkFMk2mLdx6zH8BdKfh3_0GwVu0/edit?usp=sharing) and [identified issues →](https://docs.google.com/document/d/1-GMCG42ZAG0OrBRfSEZMZZZPhlq2PakwNnnRaNS-D3M/edit?usp=sharing).
+The first thing we'll do in the design phase (in late-Dec/early-Jan) is to extract from our research the areas of functionality that the new MMP system(s) _could_ cover, format and package them in an easy to understand and summarised way, and then present them to you (and, later, the rest of AIM) to start the conversation about what the MMP should include in its scope.
+This will expand on and refine the research documents below, especially the [scenarios & use-cases](https://docs.google.com/document/d/1X1d97bUGy89gwhAcCkFMk2mLdx6zH8BdKfh3_0GwVu0/edit?usp=sharing) and [identified issues](https://docs.google.com/document/d/1-GMCG42ZAG0OrBRfSEZMZZZPhlq2PakwNnnRaNS-D3M/edit?usp=sharing) — this is really just a process of doing a final, fine-grained pass through our research to find any areas of broad functionality we may have missed from those documents since we've been doing this as we go along and noting our thoughts in the two documents above.

 At the same time, we'll come up with a proposed high level architecture, outlining the areas of functionality the MMP will need to fulfil AIM's needs, based on our interpretation of the research.
 This will give us something tangible to start presenting for early feedback and to prompt scoping and early roll-out planning conversations.